-Six ingredients, five minutes, one incredibly creamy and addictive spinach and feta dip.
-This is one of my all-time favourite dip recipes, for good reason.
-It’s so quick, super versatile and always popular at parties.
+Six ingredients, five minutes, one incredibly creamy spinach and feta dip.
+Just throw everything into a food processor and press go.
+This is one of my all-time favorite dip recipes for good reason.
+It’s SO easy and always popular at parties.
+Serve with a pile of fluffy chili cheese focaccia or baked pita chips and watch it disappear.

-I’ve said it before and I’ll say it again – I really miss the dip section of New Zealand supermarkets.
-The UK is just SO far behind on dips and it honestly was one of the biggest things I missed when I first moved to London (I know that’s ridiculous but it’s true!)
-One of my absolute favourite dips in New Zealand is the Lisa’s spinach and feta dip.
-This stuff was like liquid GOLD to me growing up.
-Enjoying it with some pita chips is a core memory and I HAD to recreate it for myself.
+I’ve said it before, and I’ll say it again – I really miss the dip section of New Zealand grocery stores.
+It was one of the biggest things I missed when I first moved to London (I know that’s ridiculous, but it’s true!)

 - Feta.
 For ease, we’ll use a whole block.
-I really hate having leftover feta because I so often forget about it, so we’re going in with a full block in this recipe.
-Go for a good quality creamy Greek feta if possible – it’s the primary flavour and base of the dip so you want it to be a good one.
+I find it annoying having leftover feta because I often forget about it, so we’re going in with a full block in this recipe.
+Go for a good quality creamy Greek feta if possible – it’s the primary flavor and base of the dip, so you want it to be a good one.

 - Lemon juice.
 The lemon cuts through the feta and cream cheese and freshens things up – try to use fresh lemon juice if you can.